raacampbell/neuropixels_trajectory_explorer/README.md

 - Download/clone the NPY-matlab repository: https://github.com/kwikteam/npy-matlab
 (this is code to load the formatted CCF atlas)

-- Add to MATLAB path: the folders with the atlas, the NPY-matlab repository, and this repository (File > Set Path > Add with subfolders... > select the downloaded folder (have to do this for each folder separately), then hit 'Save' and 'Close')
+- Add to MATLAB path: the folders with the atlas, the NPY-matlab repository, and the `code` directory from this repository (File > Set Path > Add folder > select the downloaded folder (have to do this for each folder separately), then hit 'Save' and 'Close')

 - Run the command in MATLAB: